JavariaB/krankencare/README.md

   - clone repo in C:\xampp\htdocs
   - Start Apache and MySQL servers from your xampp controller
-  - import database from the cloned folder to your localhost/phpmyadmin/
+  - import krankencare.sql from the DATABASE folder of your cloned repo to your localhost/phpmyadmin/
   - run http://localhost/krankencare/ in your browser
   - enjoy an interactive enviroment.
   - I hope you like it! :)